top of page

 • Jobs: Steady in the 30% range but growing with the momentum of interest in mining.

-• Litigation: Dropped from 15% to 6%, suggesting lower interest as stakeholder wait to see impact of new federal and provincial legislation.
+• Litigation: Dropped from 15% to 6%, suggesting lower interest as stakeholders wait to see the impact of new federal and provincial legislation.

-Ross emphasized the importance of Impact Benefit Agreements (IBAs) in Canada, warning that companies who do not properly engage First Nations and local communities will face backlash.
+Ross emphasized the importance of Impact Benefit Agreements (IBAs) in Canada.
+She warned that companies who do not properly engage First Nations and local communities will face backlash.
 In both countries, she noted, the industry must do more to communicate its value—especially through modern platforms like TikTok—to counter outdated stereotypes and misinformation.

 The Bottom Line

 The mining industry is at a crossroads.
-In the U.S., the focus is on environmental stewardship and job creation, while in Canada, jobs and Indigenous rights are front and center.
+In the U.S., the focus is on environmental stewardship and job creation.
+Meanwhile, in Canada, jobs and Indigenous rights are front and center.
 As public attention grows, so does scrutiny.
 The industry must balance economic opportunity with environmental and social responsibility—and communicate that balance clearly.

 As Ross put it, quoting a U.S. congressman: “We are pro-mining environmentalists.”
 That dual identity may be the key to mining’s future.